 JAVA_HOMEshould be set to point to your system's Java directory.
 On the undergrad lab machines, this should already be done for you.
 If you are on your own machine, you may have to set it.

-excite.log.bz2; we have already uploaded it to S3 for your convenience), using the instructions in section "Copying files to or from the master node".
+excite.log.bz2; we have already uploaded it to S3 for your convenience), using the instructions in section "Copying scripts/data to/from the master node".
 If you have any problems at this point, please contact a TA or talk to your classmates.

 In the Pig scripts, the input and output files are named using relative paths into the Hadoop Distributed File System (HDFS).
 Before running them on the AWS cluster, you need to modify these paths to make them absolute paths in HDFS and S3, then copy the new scripts again to the master node: